 In spite of the way Wonderland has been following every note from KH1 down to the stage direction, Sora suddenly breaks script, and instead of offering to be Alice’s lawyer, he confesses to the crime himself!
 I don’t know if you’ve noticed, but Sora doesn’t… think about things, sometimes.
 The Queen orders her Card Guards to arrest you, and this turns into a midboss.

 This is the first fight we’ve had in a Room of Beginnings (excusing the tutorial with Leon), but considering Monstro threw us against the actual boss in the Room of Guidance just a floor ago, I like to think we can cope.
 (Indeed if you came to Wonderland first as I imagine many did, the Parasite Cage wouldn’t have come as quite as much a surprise).
 The Card Soldiers aren’t that dangerous in-and-of themselves, but they have a numerical advantage, coming in wave after wave.
 If you waste using your special attacks early, you’re going to be in trouble later on.
 On the other hand, if you hold on to your powerful attacks, they can mow down the later waves with no trouble.
-I’m sure you can imagine how Summons can work here, but I’d like to recommend Blizzard especially, as its piercing powers are more lethal in this game of slow enemy action and strict spawn formations than they ever were in free-form KH1.
+I’m sure you can imagine how Summons can help here, but I’d like to also recommend Blizzard, as its piercing powers are more lethal in this game of slow enemy action and strict spawn formations than they ever were in free-form KH1.

 Ultimately, Sora and the others realize that Alice has escaped in the fracas, and bolt after her as the Card Soldiers keep on coming.
 You get the Card Soldiers’ Enemy Card for this, but all it does is speed up your attacks a bit.
 It’s not worth the fuss of equipping and using an Enemy Card, which is true of far too many Enemy Cards.